-Stereolithography (SL) is an industrial 3D printing process to create concept models, cosmetic prototypes, and complex parts with intricate geometries in as fast as 1 day.
+Stereolithography (SL) is an industrial 3D printing process used to create concept models, cosmetic - rapid prototypes, and complex parts with intricate geometries in as fast as 1 day.
 Stereolithography parts can be produced in a wide selection of materials, extremely high feature resolutions, and quality surface finishes are possible with SL.